vyshnav-vinod/getodo/README.md

 `-t, --term` : Display the TODO's in the terminal with colors

+`--add_filetypes` : If you have a filetype that is not currently supported by `getodo` you can use this to specify the filetype and the comment syntax and `getodo` will parse the TODO's

 `-i, --ignore` : Ignore parsing the directories/files provided as arguments to this option

 ### Examples ###